edersasch/cpp_experiments/README.md

 ### qtableview_demo

-Application that demostrates several features of a QTableView.
+Application that demonstrates several features of a QTableView.

 * horizontal scrolling for long cell: difference between "by item" and "by pixel"
 * initial column sizes up to a maximum: resize column width up to a maximum if necessary